- Search The Registry

 - Street Team Youth Programs

 - Creating Support

 - My Account

-The African Hebrew Israelites of Jerusalem are a growing community of about 2,000 Jewish men, women and children.
-They live in three development towns Dimona, Arad and Mitzpe Ramon in southern Israel.
-Their culture of communal lifestyle, strict diet, and a system of preventive health care and high moral standards remains.
-They uphold a holistic approach to life based on righteousness intending to live according to the laws and prophecies of God.
+The African Hebrew Israelites of Jerusalem are a growing community of about 2,000 Jewish men, women, and children.
+In southern Israel, they live in three development towns, Dimona, Arad, and Mitzpe Ramon.
+Their culture of communal lifestyle, strict diet, preventive health care, and high moral standards remains.
+They uphold a holistic approach to life based on righteousness, intending to live according to the laws and prophecies of God.
 Since arriving in Dimona, they have been a foundation for establishing God’s Kingdom on Earth.

 Their accomplishments of the past years strengthened their faith in the words of the prophets.
-It is hard for some to see former African Americans as the source of this inspiration, readily leaving the pleasures of the ultra-modern America for life in the desert wilderness.
-Their presence (in previous years) raised opposition, controversy and political clamor, yet they continue to nurture a lifestyle which is inspiring, and refreshing.
+Some find it hard to see former African Americans as the source of this inspiration, readily leaving the pleasures of ultra-modern America for life in the desert wilderness.
+Their presence (in previous years) raised opposition, controversy, and political clamor, yet they continue to nurture an inspiring and refreshing lifestyle.
 In 1966 their spiritual leader, Ben Ammi, had a vision that it was time for the Children of Israel who remained in America (the land of their captivity) to return to the Holy Land (the land of their origin).

 In 1967, four hundred Hebrew Israelites made an exodus from America.
-According to a plan, they settled in Liberia’s interior to purge themselves of the negative attributes they had acquired in the America.
-After spending two-and-one-half years in Liberia, The African Hebrew Israelites returned to Israel in 1969.
+According to a plan, they settled in Liberia’s interior to purge themselves of the negative attributes they had acquired in America.
+After spending two and one-half years in Liberia, The African Hebrew Israelites returned to Israel in 1969.

 These are the tenants that once were the hallmarks of successful, progressive societies.
-The African Hebrew Israelites of Jerusalem are recognized as a tangible, viable, righteous, alternative for those who long to see peace, justice, mercy, truth, love.
+The African Hebrew Israelites of Jerusalem are recognized as a tangible, viable, righteous alternative for those who long to see peace, justice, mercy, truth, and love.